Ex-Trump Justice Dept official appears before U.S. House Jan. 6 committee | Law-Order

 Ex-Trump Justice Dept official appears before U.S. House Jan.
 6 committee

-A former high-ranking Justice Department official appeared on Wednesday before the congressional committee investigating the assault on the U.S. Capitol for questions about his bid to bolster former President Donald Trump's false claims of election fraud.
-Jeffrey Bossert Clark was spotted entering a room inside a U.S. House of Representatives office building where the select committee investigating the Jan.
+A former high-ranking Justice Department official appeared on Wednesday before the congressional committee probing the assault on the U.S. Capitol for questions about his bid to bolster former President Donald Trump's false claims of election fraud.
+Jeffrey Bossert Clark was seen by TV cameras entering a room inside a U.S. House of Representatives office building where the select committee investigating the Jan.
 6, 2021, attack takes its depositions.
 A committee spokesman declined to comment.

 The draft letter urged state legislators to convene a special session https://www.reuters.com/world/us/us-senate-democrats-give-new-details-trumps-bid-overturn-election-2021-10-07 to overturn the election results there.
 Clark tried to persuade former Acting Attorney General Jeff Rosen and former Acting Deputy Attorney General Rich Donoghue to send the letter, but they refused.